mozachiu/FCND-Motion-Planning/writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 The "backyard_flyer.py" use fixed flight path after take off.
 The "motion_planning.py" uses a similar base as the "backyard_flyer".
 To calculate path before take off, it added PLANNING state and use the  method "plan_path" performs path planning, than get waypoints to fly to the goal.
 - planning-utils.py
---- Read obstacle data from 'colliders.csv', get grid representation of a 2D configuration space based on given obstacle data, drone altitude and safety distance with the method create_grid().
+##### Read obstacle data from 'colliders.csv', get grid representation of a 2D configuration space based on given obstacle data, drone altitude and safety distance with the method create_grid().
+- planning-utils.py
-- Performs A* search to find a path from start to goal with the method a_star() in 'planning-utils.py'
+##### Performs A* search to find a path from start to goal with the method a_star().

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)